Famine in India: Scholarly opinions

-Economy Nobel Prize winner Amartya Sen found that the famines in the British era were not due to a lack of food but due to the inequalities in the distribution of food.
+Amartya Sen, recipient of the Nobel Prize in Economics, found that the famines in the British era were not due to a lack of food but due to the inequalities in the distribution of food.
 He links the inequality to the undemocratic nature of the British Empire.

 Mike Davis regards the famines of the 1870s and 1890s as 'Late Victorian Holocausts' in which the effects of widespread weather-induced crop failures were greatly aggravated by the negligent response of the British administration.
 This negative image of British rule is common in India.
 Davis argues that "Millions died, not outside the 'modern world system', but in the very process of being forcibly incorporated into its economic and political structures.
 They died in the golden age of Liberal Capitalism; indeed, many were murdered ... by the theological application of the sacred principles of Smith, Bentham and Mill."
 However, Davis argues that since the British Raj was authoritarian and undemocratic, these famines only occurred under a system of economic liberalism, not social liberalism.

 Tirthankar Roy suggests that the famines were due to environmental factors and inherent in India's ecology.
 Roy argues that massive investments in agriculture were required to break India's stagnation, however, these were not forthcoming owing to the scarcity of water, poor quality of soil and livestock and a poorly developed input market which guaranteed that investments in agriculture were extremely risky.
 After 1947, India focused on institutional reforms to agriculture.
 However, even this failed to break the pattern of stagnation.
 It wasn't until the 1970s when there was massive public investment in agriculture that India became free of famine, although Roy is of the opinion that improvements in the market efficiency did contribute to the alleviation of weather-induced famines after 1900, an exception to which is the Bengal famine of 1943.